 Have authentic relationships in our life, especially the relationship with ourself.

-As we grow older it seems this natural flow gets interrupted.
-We forget, as Sharon McDowell says 'how we were before the world got its hands on us."
-At times we are reminded of this natural flow, perhaps when taking a walk in the forest, when we're engaged in an interesting work project, playing sport, listening to music, times when we feel fully engaged and connected.
 As we grow older we have to retrain our brain to be more mindful on a daily basis.
-Instead of living on automatic pilot where the body is in one place (driving the car) and the mind in another (next weeks commitments) we learn to be in the moment attending to the task at hand, body and mind in one place.
+Instead of living on automatic pilot where the body is in one place (driving the car) and the mind in another (next weeks commitments) Mindfulness can help us relearn to be in the moment attending to the task at hand, body and mind in one place.

 The good news is, retraining is possible.
 It just takes practice, commitment, and a little time to attend to yourself.
 Then, rather than the tendency to be on automatic pilot or running on a hamster wheel, we know how to self-calm, self-regulate and how express ourselves with ease and authenticity.
 Some people describe it as 'coming home' Link: Centre for Mindfulness.